-With all the time that your pet spends following you around, he is building a bond with you.
-When a dog spends time with a person, he is likely to come in contact with reinforcement - things the dogs like, like food rewards, petting, fun activities, and companionship.
-The time that your dog spends studying your every move also helps her to understand you better, which can help her better interpret the meaning behind your actions.
+With all the time that your pets spend following you around, they are building a bond with you.
+When a dog spends time with a person, they are likely to come in contact with reinforcement - things that dogs like, like food rewards, petting, fun activities, and companionship.
+The time that your dog spends studying your every move also helps them to understand you better, which can help them to better interpret the meaning behind your actions.
 That way they could predict that it’s time for a walk or see that you are getting ready to leave.

 Benefits for you

-Humans also benefit from being close to a dog, because he prevents loneliness, makes us feel loved and when a dog wants to do things such as play and go on a walk, you can benefit from the activity.
+Humans also benefit from being close to a dog, because they prevent loneliness, make us feel loved and when a dog wants to do things such as play and go on a walk, you can benefit from the activity.
 Dogs can also improve our health by keeping us exercising more regularly.
 Several studies have now shown that even brief interactions with dogs reduce anxiety and improve mood.

 How to Tell if Your Dog’s Following Has Gone Too Far